chapel-lang/chapel/doc/rst/language/spec/memory-consistency-model.rst

-Sequential consistency (SC) means that all Chapel tasks agree on the interleaving of memory operations and this interleaving results in an order is consistent with the order of operations in the program source code. *Conflicting memory operations*, i.e., operations to the same variable, or memory location, and one of which is a write, form a data race if they are from different Chapel tasks and can be executed
+Sequential consistency (SC) means that all Chapel tasks agree on the interleaving of memory operations and this interleaving results in an order that is consistent with the order of operations in the program source code. *Conflicting memory operations*, i.e., operations to the same variable, or memory location, and one of which is a write, form a data race if they are from different Chapel tasks and can be executed